-As has been detailed in [10],[11],[19],[23],[24] and [35] contain information, analysis and measurement based studies of coexistence between 802.15.4 UWB and 802.11 operating in overlapping channels.
+References [9],[10],[12],[12],[14] and [22] contain information, analysis and measurement based studies of coexistence between 802.15.4 UWB and 802.11 operating in overlapping channels.
 These show the potential for severe impacts on UWB operation from collocated 802.11 devices.

-Thes studies show that physical separation is an effective mitigation technique.
+These studies show that physical separation is an effective mitigation technique.
 In some scenarios, separation of 100s of meters is required.
 In others, when used in conjunction with other coexistence mechanisms, separation on the order of 10 meters is sufficient.
 As a sole means of mitigating interference, physical separation is often not sufficient.